joerick/pyinstrument/README.md

 table for an example of the amount of overhead.

 [setprofile]: https://docs.python.org/2/library/sys.html#sys.setprofile

+This overhead is important because code that makes a lot of Python function calls will appear to take longer than code that does not.

                            | Django template render × 4000 | Overhead
 ---------------------------|------------------------------:|---------: